shantanu100/helpo/README.md

  Vision is to build a platform which allows people to find and share the help in easier way.

 ## Target Users
 1. People who want to share something for good.
-We call them doners or contributers
+We call them donors or contributers
 2. People who are looking for help.
 We can call them seekers.
-3. Volenteers.
+3. Volunteers.

 ## Challenges